VolkanSah/Obsidian-Nightfall/README.md

-# Obsidian Nightfall v0.1- A Developer's GitHub Page Theme
+# Obsidian Nightfall v0.1 - A Developer's GitHub Page Theme

-**Obsidian Nightfall** is a custom Jekyll theme designed specifically for developers who want to showcase their GitHub repositories on a personalized website.
+**Obsidian Nightfall** is a custom Jekyll theme designed specifically for developers who want to showcase their GitHub repositories on a personalized website automatically.
 This theme can be used as your main GitHub Page (`username.github.io`) or within any sub-repository.
 It provides a sleek, modern, and dark-themed interface with a focus on readability and usability.

 ## Key Features

-- **Automatic GitHub Repository Display**: The theme fetches and displays your GitHub repositories dynamically.
+- **Automatic GitHub Repository Display**: The theme dynamically fetches and displays your GitHub repositories.
-- **Modal Pop-ups for Repository Details**: View repository details, including README files, within modal pop-ups.
+- **Modal Pop-ups for Repository Details**: View repository details, including README files, within modal pop-ups, ensuring a seamless browsing experience.
 - **Responsive and Dark-Themed Design**: A Bootstrap-based dark theme that looks great on all devices.
 - **Automated Deployment with GitHub Actions**: Automatically build and deploy your site using GitHub Actions.